 Grammarly is regarded as one of the best proofreading software in the market.
 It is much better than the built-in spell checkers and works on almost any platform (web, emails, MS Word, Google Docs, mobile).
-Its User Satisfaction Index of 8 (based on 3,904 reviews on leading review sites; Q3 of 2020) confirms high-quality of its work.

 It is much better at finding common grammatical errors than the built-in spell-checkers

 You can set the goals according to audience, formality, domain, tone, and intent

 You can use on almost any platform (emails, browser extensions, MS Office, Google Docs, etc.)

 Several users praise its ability to correct incorrect punctuation and suggesting synonyms to enhance the readability

 It checks spelling in various dialects, i.e., American English, British English, Australian English